rasel3780/Calculator/README.md

 Developed by: Rasel Kibria

-This is a simple calculator application created for ASP.NET Core Career Track class Assignment.
+This is a simple calculator desktop application developed by using .NET Windows Forms App